 How To Avoid Brand Cannibalization And Channel Conflict From Eating Into Your Revenue

 The rapid evolution of technology has transformed how people communicate.
-Today, there are virtually no limitations for consumers concerning the channels they choose for interacting and communicating with brands.
+Today, consumers have virtually no limitations concerning the channels they choose for interacting and communicating with brands.
 The global eCommerce boom has taken retailers by storm.
 Many retailers have already implemented digitalization and are utilizing the various channels that come with it to earn more and make their brands more successful.

 The opportunity to sell online offers retailers a host of opportunities besides numerous advantages that can help establish a brand's position as the undisputed market leader.
 Incorrect and unsubstantiated notions related to eCommerce or online marketplaces are getting dispelled.
 Big-ticket online retailers and eCommerce brands, as well as small, home-grown online sellers everybody enjoys few competitive advantages over their traditional counterparts comprising physical stores or brick-and-mortar establishments.